PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 Commit and push this implementation checkpoint.
 At resume, characterize the next adjacent non-store evidence boundary before production changes.
 Continue with commits and pushes only; never create, update, or reopen a pull request.

+## Terminal HardSwish/SE prune-aware summary characterization

+The selected next unit is the two-statement terminal HardSwish/SE evidence boundary immediately after the terminal QKV Split/Conv/Concat bridge.
+It snapshots tensor count, calls the existing raw owner, and adds the non-negative prune delta to the unchanged raw mapping.
+The summary remains unconsumed and the following late hard-activation triple is outside this unit.

+The focused characterization fixes the current representation, exact prune expression, predecessor and successor, raw wrapper retention, and absence of a summary consumer.
+One strict xfail requires `run_hardswish_se_layout_summary(model_ir)` in the pass module.

+Sequential validation under core-only `uv` completed with `76 passed, 1 xfailed in 1.22s` across the new characterization and related HardSwish/SE, late hard-activation, indexed bridge, and store contracts.
+The sole expected failure is the unimplemented summary owner.

+Commit and push this characterization separately.
+At resume, implement only the prune-aware owner and late direct site, retain the raw lowerer wrapper and the earlier phase-store raw call, update owner-aware structural contracts, and validate sequentially.
+Continue with commits and pushes only; never create, update, or reopen a pull request.